The Malinois Greyhound is the hybrid combination of the Belgian Malinois and the Greyhound.

 These dogs have the long legs and lean, streamlined torso of the Greyhound.
 This gives them exceptional speed and allows them to sprint incredibly fast if they need to.

-They have the endurance of the Malinois, however, which allows them to maintain their speed for a longer period of time than most Greyhounds.
+They have the endurance of the Malinois, however, which allows them to maintain their speed for a longer period than most Greyhounds.

 Their shoulders are broad, and they can pack on some serious muscle in their upper body.

 Most of the time, the Malinois Greyhound has the head of the Malinois.
 It has a large wedge-shaped head, tall, pointy, triangular ears, and narrow eyes.